 Gray Market: Meaning

 Gray Market or Grey Market is a marketplace where goods and/or financial securities are traded in an unofficial manner.
-It is not an illegal market place but it is just an unofficial marketplace.
+It is not an illegal marketplace, but it is just an unofficial marketplace.
 In the case of the goods market, this market supplies goods of the authorized brands from authorized manufacturers but through an unauthorized delivery channel.
-In the case of the financial securities market, all those securities which are either barred from trading on the exchange or are yet not up for even an IPO, are traded in this market.
+In the case of the financial securities market, all those securities which are either barred from trading on the exchange or are yet not up for even an IPO are traded in this market.
 All transactions in Gray Market are in cash terms without any regulatory or governing authority.

 In Gray Market, trading of financial securities (both stocks and bonds) takes place through an Over-the-Counter (OTC) medium.
-The dealers are the ones who execute the orders, after giving customer preferences.
+The dealers are the ones who execute the orders after giving customer preferences.
 In Gray Market, goods either imported or manufactured in the country are sold through a different delivery mode altogether.
 The selling of products at cheaper prices happens because of the price discrepancy of the same product in different markets.
-There are unofficial dealers in this market, who take benefit of this price discrepancy.
-These dealers orders in bulk and still manages to sell at prices lower than the market price even after adding their profit margins.
+There are unofficial dealers in this market who take benefit of this price discrepancy.
+These dealers orders in bulk and still manage to sell at prices lower than the market price even after adding their profit margins.

 The other name of Gray Market is Parallel Market.